Gerry Thornley: We're now seeing fruits of Irish youth programme

 For only the second time in the competition’s history there could be five Pro14 clubs in the knock-out stages of the Heineken Champions Cup.

-No doubt this will prompt the usual Anglo-French bleatings about there being no relegation in the Premiership and the Pro14 as the primary reason for this.
+No doubt this will prompt the usual Anglo-French bleatings about there being no relegation in the Pro14 as the primary reason for this.
 But the penny may have started to drop that the reasons go deeper than that.

 Dimitri Yachvili, the former Biarritz and France scrum-half with the spindly legs and deadly left boot, was in the RDS last Saturday as a television analyst with beIN Sport.